Menai Suspension Bridge: Later history

-The roadway was only 24 ft wide and, without stiffening trusses, soon proved highly unstable in the wind.
+The roadway was only 24 ft wide and, without stiffening trusses, soon proved unstable in the wind.
 The deck of the Menai Bridge was strengthened in 1840 by W. A. Provis and, in 1893, the entire wooden surface was replaced with a steel deck designed by Sir Benjamin Baker.
 Over the years, the 41/2-ton weight limit proved problematic for the increasing freight industry and in 1938 the original wrought iron chains were replaced by a new arrangement of steel ones, without the need to close the bridge.

+Following a challenge in a party to celebrate the Armistice in 1918, Airship captain Tommy Elmhirst was challenged to fly under the bridge, a feat he carried out the following day at 40mph in an SSZ, with just two feet of clearance beneath the deck of the bridge.
+During the Second World War, a Wellington bomber was flown under the bridge "to win a bet" by Ken Rees, who later took part in the "Great Escape" from Stalag Luft III and eventually ran the Sandymount Club in Rhosneigr, Anglesey.

 In 1999, the bridge was closed for around a month to resurface the road and strengthen the structure, requiring all traffic to cross via the nearby Britannia Bridge.

 On 28 February 2005, one carriageway of the bridge was closed for six months, restricting traffic to a single carriageway.
 The bridge was reopened to traffic in both directions on 11 December 2005 after its first major repainting in 65 years.
 It has been proposed by the British government as a candidate World Heritage Site.

 On 21 October 2022, the bridge was shut without prior notice.
 A statement from the Welsh Government said it was closed for essential maintenance work following safety recommendations from structural engineers.
 Initially, the bridge was shut completely in both directions, but it was soon reopened to foot passengers and dismounted cyclists.
 The Welsh Government stated the bridge would remain closed for 14 to 16 weeks, reopening in early 2023.

 On 1 February 2023, the bridge was reopened in both directions, but subject to a seven and a half ton weight restriction.
 A date for full remedial work has yet to be set.

 On 4 October 2025, the bridge was again closed to all traffic after additional issues had been uncovered and the recommended reduced weight limit of 3 tonnes had proven impossible to police.
 A date for full remedial work has yet to be set.